-Six Easy Ways to Make Extra Money While Watching TV
+Seven Easy Ways to Make Extra Money While Watching TV

 If you can turn something you are passionate about into a side gig, then you are all set.
 However, if you are looking for some ways to make extra money and don't want to commit to launching a full side business, you are in luck.
 Here are the top ways to make extra money by watching TV.

-Six Ways to Make Extra Money While Watching TV
+Seven Ways to Make Extra Money While Watching TV

 Couponing